Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/ensembl-variant-effect-predictor/filtering-ensembl-vep-results.md

 ## What you can filter on

 You can only filter on data your job produced.
-If you did not ask for CADD when you set the job up, there is no CADD filter; if you asked for no allele frequencies, there is no allele frequency filter.
+If you did not ask for CADD when you set the job up, there is no CADD data, so no filter; if you asked for no allele frequencies, there is no allele frequency filter.
 To filter on something you did not choose, use __Edit/rerun__ in the jobs list to run the job again with that option turned on.

 ## Downloading filtered results